abdullahfayad/areebabackend/README.md

 You should have mongoDB installed on your machine, moreover you should create a database called "areeba" and inside it a collection called "customers"
 ## API Reference

-You can access all the APIs on Postman by joining with this <a href="https://app.getpostman.com/join-team?invite_code=ffdc624833dae4d1fd275f30ab054bcd&target_code=c723def5086a266c1f2b8ba5d031ab5f">link</a>
+You can access all the APIs with basic automated test for each one on `Postman` by joining with this <a href="https://app.getpostman.com/join-team?invite_code=ffdc624833dae4d1fd275f30ab054bcd&target_code=c723def5086a266c1f2b8ba5d031ab5f">link</a>

 #### Validation Phone Number